Chart of the Week: Sector Underperformance Can Hit Even Top Stock Pickers

 Some investors have been wondering “what happened in January and December?”, so we decided to take a look using returns-based style analysis (RBSA).

 The fund, like Bruce Berkowitz’ much-watched Fairholme, features a high concentration, high conviction portfolio.
 Its top 5 holdings comprise over a quarter of the portfolio and over 40% was recently in the top 10.
 As well, it is regularly overweight certain sectors, including consumer staples.2 Indeed, Jain has professed his proclivity for beer, tobacco, and, more recently, banks.
 Using style analysis, this is apparent in the below sector exposures chart that compares the fund to MSCI ACWI3.
 As we see, the fund behaves as if it has major concentrated sector bets.
 The model picks up major overexposure to Consumer Staples – Tobacco, Food and Beverage segments – and major underweights in Financials, Industrials, and Tech.

 With such relatively low diversification levels – and high Active Style™ (over 70%) – it shouldn’t come as a surprise that periods of such high volatility can be encountered.

-Performance attribution highlights Jain’s chops as a stock selector; his selection skill was mostly positive in 2012.
-Perceived sector allocation bets (what we call timing), however, were detrimental to the fund’s performance.
+Performance attribution highlights Jain’s chops as a stock selector; his selection4 skill was mostly positive in 2012.
+Perceived sector allocation bets (what we call timing5), however, were detrimental to the fund’s performance.
 Our model shows January and December’s underperformance to be entirely timing-driven, though prodigious Selection skill ultimately more than offset its impact to finish in positive territory (vs. bmk) for the year.